phattantran1997/tracking_work/README.md

 ## 🔧 Usage

-To run the app on your local machine, follow these steps:
+To run the app on your local machine using Expo, follow these steps:

-1. Start the Metro Bundler: `npm start` or `yarn start`
+1. Start the Expo development server: `expo start`
-2. Run the app on an Android emulator or device: `npm run android` or `yarn android`
+2. Use the Expo client app on your iOS or Android device to scan the QR code and run the app.
-3. Run the app on an iOS simulator or device: `npm run ios` or `yarn ios`
+3. Alternatively, you can use an emulator or simulator to run the app.

 ## 🌟 Contributing